david-salac/Portable-spreadsheet-generator/README.md

 file `cell_slice.py`.

 #### Functionality of the CellSlice class
-Cell slice is mainly related to the aggregating functions:
+Cell slice is mainly related to the aggregating functions described in the subsection _Aggregate functions_ bellow.

-1. Average (or Mean), available in function `average` (as well as `mean`): computes the arithmetical mean-average of the cells in the slice.
-2. Sum, available in function `sum`: computes the sum of the cells in the slice.
-3. Product, available in function `product`: computes the product of the cells in the slice (multiply all of them).
-4. Minimum and Maximum, available in the functions `min` and `max`: compute the minimum or maximum of the cells in the slice.

 There is also a functionality related to setting the values to some constant or reference to another cell.
 This functionality should not be used directly.

+You can also export cell slice to the NumPy array using `.to_numpy()` method.

 ## Spreadsheets functionality
 All following examples expect that user has already imported package.